-Cancer-no significant change in death rate among Indigenous Australians in the Northern Territory
+Cancer-no significant change in death rate among Indigenous Australians in South Australia

-In 2014-2018, about 1 in 5 deaths among Indigenous Australians in the Northern Territory (19%, or 490) were caused by cancer, making this the second leading cause of death.
+In 2014-2018, over 1 in 5 deaths among Indigenous Australians in South Australia (22%, or 210) were caused by cancer, making this the second leading cause of death.

-In the Northern Territory, the age-standardised rate of death from cancer has not changed significantly between 2006 and 2018 for Indigenous Australians, while falling for non-Indigenous Australians.
+In South Australia, the age-standardised rate of death from cancer has not changed significantly between 2006 and 2018 for Indigenous Australians (as shown by statistical testing, although the rates are variable), while falling for non-Indigenous Australians.